Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Vinyl, fiberglass, and wood frame costs

-Window replacement in Minnesota runs about $25,000 to $108,000 for a full house — figured on an average 18-window home — depending on frame material and brand.
-Triple-pane Low-E windows from ProVia, Kolbe, and Pella all qualify for federal tax incentives that reduce your net cost.
+Window replacement in Minnesota runs about $25,000 to $180,000+ for a full house — figured on an average 18-window home — depending on frame material and brand.
+Triple-pane Low-E windows from ProVia, Kolbe, and Pella cut Minnesota heating bills 10–15% — the federal 25C tax credit that used to reduce net cost expired December 31, 2025.

 $25K–$45K